cmgoffena13/DE-Capstone-Portfolio-1/README.md

  - **Looker**: I shopped around for presentation tools, but Looker's free tier actually allowed me to publicly share a dashboard so I was sold

 ## Initial Data Investigations - Polygon API
 Taking a look at the Polygon API JSON results that were available.
+Polygon turned out to be really great, with affordable subscriptions for their endpoints.
 It is always important to look at the data you'll be working with before you start!

 ### Tickers API EndPoint
 URL: https://api.polygon.io/v3/reference/tickers?active=true&limit=1&apiKey=...